TusharJaiswal01/Platform_T/README.md

 - ⚡ **Value it provides**: Streamlines recruitment processes, saving time and effort for industry managers, and ensures quicker responses for applicants.

 #### 📹 **Feature Demonstration**
-*Video for Industry Manager Tools will be embedded here.*

 ---